martinmjensen/Todo/README.md

 ### Accessibility
 Good support for accessibility.
 All of the app functions are fully accessible through the keyboard, and the accessibility tree is descriptive using semantic tags and aria-labels.

+## Ways to improve

+Due to limited development time the app has several areas where improvement would be useful.
+Such areas include:

+#### Testing
+Tests would help ensuring that the app runs correctly and that none of the functionality is broken when implementing new features / changes.
+Especially Redux and Saga would practical to have tests for.
+It would also be practical to test important components like the todo container.

+#### Accessibility
+Even though the app is quite accessible, not enough time has been spent testing and ensuring accessibility for all uses groups.
+To do this, I would follow the guidelines given by the Digitaliseringsdirektoratet: https://uu.difi.no/krav-og-regelverk/wcag-20-standarden

+#### User experience
+Due to time constraints the async functionality and subsequent delays that this entails, the user experience is not optimal.
+I experimented with doing all the changes in the local store and sending requests to the server in the background.
+This improved the app speed and user experience greatly but lead to rewriting much of the backend logic for creating new todos etc. This also meant that the app displayed a representation of what was on the server, but not the actual server content.